MD & A

 Business overall

-Cost of sales and services for the year 2022 was 6,151.0 million baht, representing 101.1% as a percent of revenue.
-In the prior year the cost of sales and services was 97.7% of revenue.
+Cost of sales and services for the year 2023 was 3,116.5 million baht, representing 98.1% as a percent of revenue.
 The Group is adjusting its distribution strategy as well as reducing production costs and other expenses.

-Gross profit for the year 2022 amounted to (65.8) million baht or (1.1%) of sales revenue.
-During the same period last year, there was a gross profit of 2.31%.
-The company has negotiated to increase the selling price with customers.
+Gross profit for the year 2023 amounted to 59 million baht or 1.9% of sales revenue. increasing from the same period last year, which has a loss of -1.1%.
+The company has negotiated with customers and adjusted the selling price.

-Selling expenses for the year 2022 amounted to 75.1 million baht, representing a rate of 1.24% compared to sales revenue.
-Increased from the same period of the previous year by 1.22% compared to revenue from sales, respectively.
-However, the Group has a policy to continuously manage selling expenses.
+Selling expenses for the year 2023 amounted to 52 million baht, representing a rate of 1.6% compared to sales revenue, which has increased from the same period of the previous year by 1.2% However, the Group has a policy to continuously manage selling expenses.

-Administrative expenses for the year 2022 amounted to 485.8 million baht, representing a rate of 7.98 percent compared to sales revenue.
-An increase of 26.1% from the same period last year.
+Administrative expenses for the year 2023 amounted to 1,010.4 million baht, representing a rate of 31.8% compared to sales revenue, an increase of 7.98% from the same period last year, due to the reclassification of some depreciation cost into administrative expenses.

-The company had a net loss for the year 2022 in the amount of (807.7) million baht, representing (13.3%) of sales revenue.
-The loss increased from the same period last year. representing (7.82%).
-The Group is in the process of changing strategies and operating models.
-Including various measures and management policies to be more effective.
+The company had a net loss for the year 2023 in the amount of 1,280.9 million baht, representing -40.3% of sales revenue.
+The loss increased from the same period last year, by (13.3%).
+The Group is in the process of changing strategies and operating models, including various measures and management policies to be more efficient.

 Statement of Financial Position

-Total assets as of 31 December 2022 increased by Baht 330.4 million from 31 December 2021.
-This increase was due to a fixed assets revaluation.
+Total assets as of 31 December 2023 decreased by Baht 1,935.8 million from 31 December 2022.
+The decrease was due to a combination of a decrease in inventory and a decrease in noncurrent assets.

-Total shareholders’ equity as of 31 December 2022 of Baht 911.3 million an increase from 31 December 2021 due to the revaluation of assets during the period.
+Total shareholders’ equity as of 31 December 2023 of Baht (676.1) million, a decrease from 31 December 2022 due to the revaluation of assets and operating loss.

-As disclosed in Note 1.2 to the consolidated financial statements, regarding the Group’s ability to continue its operations as a going concern, the Group has sustained operating losses for several consecutive years.
-The Group had a net a loss from operation in the consolidated statements of comprehensive income for the year ended 31 December 2022 of Baht 808 million (the Company only: Baht 682 million).
-As of 31 December 2022, the Group’s total current liabilities exceeded its total current assets by Baht 3,551 million (the Company only: Baht 3,905 million) and the Group had deficit of Baht 3,519 million (the Company only: Baht 2,603 million), which mainly became payable on demand since the Group was unable to maintain certain financial ratios as specified in the Credit Facility Agreement, as described in Note 18 to the consolidated financial statements.
+As disclosed in Note 1.2 to the consolidated financial statements, regarding the Group’s ability to continue its operations as a going concern, The Group had net loss from operation in the consolidated statements of comprehensive income for the year period ended 31 December 2023 of Baht 1,281 million (the Company only: Baht 1,589 million).
+As at 31 December 2023, the Group’s total current liabilities exceeded its total current assets by Baht 3,942 million (the Company only: Baht 4,457 million) and the Group had deficit of Baht 4,442 million (the Company only: Baht 4,008 million).
+And equity deficit of Baht 676 million (the Company only: Baht 934 million).
+The major current liabilities of the Group consisted of the bank overdraft and short-term loans from financial institutions amounting to Baht 3,453 million (the Company only: Baht 2,166 million), trade and other payables amounting to Baht 623 million (the Company only: Baht 1,034 million), and current portion of long-term loans from financial institutions amounting to Baht 1,066 million (the Company only: Baht 1,055 million), which mainly became payable on demand since the Group was unable to repay the long-term loans and unable to maintain certain financial ratios as specified in the Credit Facility Agreement, as described in Note 18.

 Management approach

-The Group’s management has implemented various plans, including negotiating with financial institutions to obtain additional working capital and planning to dispose of assets that are not core assets in its operations.
-In addition, the Group is considering adjusting the production and distribution strategies and reducing manufacturing costs and other expenses to increase the Group’s liquidity.
-Currently, these plans are still in progress.
+The Group’s management has implemented various plans, including negotiating with financial institutions to restructure debts, and to obtain new credit facilities from both financial institutions and directors/ shareholders.
+In addition, the Group has adjusted the production and distribution strategies and reducing manufacturing costs and other expenses to increase the Group’s liquidity.

 Management approach long term